Strik3r10/Hyderabad-Road-Network-and-Spatial-Analysis/Group04_Hyderabad_Report.md

 The Hyderabad Metro, inaugurated in 2017 under a Public–Private Partnership (PPP) model, spans nearly 69 km across three corridors.
 Complementing this, TSRTC operates more than 3,800 buses, providing airport as well as city-wide services.
 Given Hyderabad’s polycentric urban form with employment clusters in HITEC City, Gachibowli, and the Financial District, alongside the historic density of the Old City effective metro–bus integration is crucial for equitable, sustainable, and accessible mobility.

-This study employs GIS-based spatial analysis to evaluate connectivity between metro stations and bus stops, highlight feeder service gaps, and propose strategies for improving multimodal integration in Hyderabad. ![ref3]
+This study employs GIS-based spatial analysis to evaluate connectivity between metro stations and bus stops, highlight feeder service gaps, and propose strategies for improving multimodal integration in Hyderabad. ![ 3]

 ![](Aspose.Words.70be679f-a1d2-46fe-9723-6207cec7d15c.007.jpeg)
-## **Methodology ![ref1]![ref2]**
+## **Methodology**
 **Data Sources**

 - OpenStreetMap (OSM): Metro stations, bus stops, and road networks